vinihub123/vinihub123/README.md

     Teleport()
 end

-function UpdateIVinindESP()
+function UpdateIslandESP()
     for i,v in pairs(game:GetService("Workspace")["_WorldOrigin"].Locations:GetChildren()) do
         pcall(function()
-            if IVinindESP then
+            if IslandESP then
                 if v.Name ~= "Sea" then
                     if not v:FindFirstChild('NameEsp') then
                         local bill = Instance.new('BillboardGui',v)